reza-ya57/Credit_Risk_Analysis/README.md

 ## Summary

-With comparing the Accuracy Score among different model that I used for this study, AdaBoost Classifier has the highest accuracy score.
-On the other hand precision for predicting the high risk credit is not good also recall score has a good result.
+By checking the different method that we used to build a model, random over sampling, smote and undersampling method is not recomend as a method for sammpling for this dataset as they are working on the actual data from the real users to build a training data.
+You can see the accuracy of these models which are below than 67%.
-In summary I can say this model has a imbalance sensitivity and precision as we can also see in f1 score which is low, so I dont recomend this model for predicting the credit risk.
+In the other hand by using balanced random forest and ensemble adaboost classifier our model can create more data to increase the accuracy and help balance of sampling.
+So I recomend using AdaBoost Classifier or Balanced Random Forest Classifier to build a model for this dataset.
+Adaboost Classifier is the best one based on the result that is mentioned in above.